rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 When the inner scope ends, `branch` goes out of scope and the strong count of the `Rc` decreases to 0, so its `Node` gets dropped.
-The weak count of 1 from `leaf.parent` has no bearing on whether `Node` is dropped or not, so we don't get any memory leaks!
+The weak count of 1 from `leaf.parent` has no bearing on whether `Node` is dropped or not, so we don’t get any memory leaks!

-If we try to access the parent of `leaf` after the end of the scope, we'll get `None` again.
+If we try to access the parent of `leaf` after the end of the scope, we’ll get `None` again.
 At the end of the program, the `Rc` in `leaf` has a strong count of 1 and a weak count of 0, because the variable `leaf` is now the only reference to the `Rc` again.